nqduy35/nqduy35.github.io/_pages/demo.md

 permalink: "/demo/"
 ---
 ----
-> Note: The explanation of each product and more demos and products will be updated in the future.
+> Note: The description of each product and more demos and products will be updated in the future.

 Context Aware System Ontology ([CASO](https://w3id.org/def/caso))